Deploying SL1 Appliances in Amazon Web Services

 Download this manual as a PDF file

-This section describes how to install SL1 on an Amazon Web Services EC2 instances.
-An instance is a virtual server that resides in the AWS cloud.
+This section describes how to install SL1 on an Amazon Web Services EC2 instance, which is a virtual server that resides in the AWS cloud.

 Use the following menu options to navigate the SL1 user interface: